Putting Instruction: Yes or No?

 For example - What is my putter doing during my stroke to cause the ball to go a certain way?
 Errors don't arrive on the scene for no apparent reason.
 They can be caused through a gradual breakdown of your stroke or a lack of attention to the task at hand.

-Because you can't go running off to an instructor every time the wheels of your Putting start to fall off, you must learn to self-coach.
 This means that you must underpin your putting game with the necessary KNOWLEDGE that you can fall back on.
 This web site provides some of this information.

 A Word of Caution is that you should regard all Putting Instruction as a possible solution to a Putting fault, and not just blindly accept it as the truth.

-Return from Putting Instruction to Home
+Return from Putting Instruction to Better Golf by Putting Better